 Stability Testing comes under Performance Testing –a technique that is performed to check some of the quality attributes of Software like stability, reliability, and availability.

 This testing is used to determine how fast a system or sub-system performs under a particular workload.

 Performance Testing has many types and stability testing is one of them.

 - Stress testing: It is a testing type which checks the robustness of the system beyond the system capacity.

-- Spike testing: It is used to check the behavior of a system by increasing the load of a system instantly.
+- Spike testing: It is used to check the behavior of a system by increasing a load of a system instantly.
 The objective is to check at which point the system will be having performance issues, or it will pass.

-- Volume testing: It is a non-functional testing technique where software under test is subjected to huge volume of data, and the behavior of a system is checked and verified accordingly.
+- Volume testing: It is a non-functional testing technique where software under test is subjected to a huge volume of data, and the behavior of a system is checked and verified accordingly.